Healthy Working Life Board - Monday 22 September 2025, 9:00am - West Yorkshire Combined Authority Webcasting

 Mayor Tracy Brabin, Mayor of West Yorkshire - 1:17:36

 comment?
-Yeah I mean I think we are so James really well plugged into the work
+Yeah I mean I think we are so James really well plugged into the workaround integrating Health as is Kim who's the joint chair of the board.
+I think it's

 kind of making sure it's kind of embedded in specific and practical terms